seanieStack/CS4013-21/README.md

 ## Logging in to the sytem
 This system has 3 seperate logins , Student , Faculty and Department to cater for different types of users.
-A full list of users can be in `src/data/LoginInfo.csv`
+A full list of users can be found in `src/data/LoginInfo.csv`

 ### Student Login
 > Username : 22363246